 4SD fosters integrated people-centred action in ways that are inclusive, always connecting more stakeholders and offering the promise of generative futures for all.

 4SD is also involved in applied interdisciplinary learning within universities and staff colleges internationally.

 At 4SD, we explore what systems leadership means, what working with living systems really looks like and how that plays out for real when you have a central role within loosely-organised human systems that are trying to address complex issues.

 One step at a time with the direction in mind!
 Find out more about the characteristics of #systems #leadership

 During a 4SD Webinar on Comfort in Complexity, participants explored how working in this way can be valuable and what it really feels like.
 This process was captured in a Learning Review (PDF).

 All human systems are

-#LivingSystems; when we engage with them, we recognize how generative they are.
+#LivingSystems; when we engage with them, we recognise how generative they are.
 Ideas & capacities grow, sometimes slowly, sometimes rapidly, sometimes predictably, often not.

 At the launch of the Montpellier Advanced Knowledge Institute on Transitions (MAK’IT) on 7 March 2019, David Nabarro and Louise Fresco, President of Wageningen University & Research, spoke on how to work across disciplines to shift systems so they work better for people and the planet.